 Worker’s dismissed for verbal abuse

-The fear of dismissal has likely prevented many of us from resisting the urge to hurl an insult at our boss.
+The fear of dismissal has likely prevented many of us from resisting the urge to hurl an insult or swear at our boss.
 And it is true that talking bad about your boss, calling them names or belittling them can be grounds for a fair sacking.
 So too if you do the same to a colleague.
 Past unfair dismissal cases tell us that the Fair Work Commission will often take a hard line with employees who swear at or insult their boss.
 Particularly if it takes place in front of other employees and undermines their authority.

 But it is not always as clear cut as that.
 When an employee insults their boss or a coworker, some employers may have a disproportionate response.
 They may fire the worker on the spot and deny them the opportunity to explain why they did it.
 In this article, we look at two Fair Work Commission cases involving workers who hurled some vile insults at their boss and coworkers.
 But as you will see, they met with different outcomes.